EthanNorton/SWEskills/README.md

 - **Testing**:
   - Write unit tests, integration tests, and practice test-driven development (TDD).
 - **CI/CD**:
-  - Familiarize yourself with continuous integration and deployment pipelines.
+  - Familiarize myself with continuous integration and deployment pipelines.
+Continously update repos.
 - **Database Optimization**:
   - Learn indexing, query optimization, and database normalization.
 - **Community and Forums**:
   - Engage with classmates, YouTube channels, and forums to stay updated and collaborate on projects.
+  - Such as MSDS class.

 ## Relevant Videos and Resources